2026 NBA Eastern Conference finals odds, predictions: Knicks vs. Cavaliers Game 2 picks by expert on 84-51 run

 Tip-off from Madison Square Garden in New York City is set for 8 p.m.
 ET.
 The Knicks lead the all-time postseason series 13-2, including wins in four in a row.
-New York is a 6.5-point favorite in the latest Cavaliers vs. Knicks odds from FanDuel Sportsbook, while the over/under for total points scored is 216.5.
+New York is a 5.5-point favorite in the latest Cavaliers vs. Knicks odds from FanDuel Sportsbook, while the over/under for total points scored is 215.5.
+New York is at -204 on the money line, with the Cavs listed at +169.
 Before making any Knicks vs. Cavaliers picks, check out the Cavs vs. Knicks predictions from SportsLine's Larry Hartstein.

 A former lead writer for Covers and The Linemakers, Hartstein combines a vast network of Vegas sources with an analytical approach he honed working for Pro Football Focus.
 He tied for 52nd place (out of 1,598 entries) in the 2022 Westgate Las Vegas SuperContest, going 53-34-3 ATS (61 percent).
 Hartstein is 84-51 in his last 135 NBA player prop picks (+2292).
 Anyone following his NBA betting advice at sportsbooks and on betting apps could have seen huge returns.